This spot has been added by

 Lionfish are common in the shallow seagrass beds facing the beach.

-South Beach snorkeling spot is located 10km south of Aqaba city center.
+The South Beach snorkeling spot is located 6 miles south of Aqaba city center.
 To get there, take the Saudi border road south.
-Leave the motorway at about 1.5km before the Tala Bay complex, near the Bedouin Garden Village.
+Leave the motorway at about 1 mile before the Tala Bay complex, near the Bedouin Garden Village.
 It is easy to park near the public beach.
-The setting has nothing exceptional, but the show awaits in the water.
+The area is nothing exceptional, but the show awaits in the water.

-Two other good snorkeling spots, Seven Sisters (where you can see the famous tank, sitting on sandy beds, just off the reef) and the Japanese Garden (sometimes considered the best snorkeling location in Jordan) are located just a few hundred meters of South Beach.
+There are two other good snorkeling spots.
+Seven Sisters is where you can see the famous tank sitting on sandy beds, just off the reef.
+The other spot is the Japanese Garden which is sometimes considered the best snorkeling location in Jordan.
+Both are located within just a few hundred yards of South Beach.

 South Beach Aqaba Marine Park snorkeling map